ngunawan/dnd-player-helper/README.md

   * Character creation and management [in progress]
   * Searchable spells, equipments, weapons, armors, and feats table
   * Note editor to compile campaign notes
-  * Compendium to quickly look up information in the Player's Handbook [in progress]
+  * Compendium to quickly look up information in the Player's Handbook

 ### Direction